Virtual memory compression: Origins

 Acorn Computers' Unix variant, RISC iX, was supplied as the primary operating system for its R140 workstation released in 1989.
 RISC iX provided support for demand paging of compressed executable files.
-However, the principal motivation for providing compressed executables was to be able to accommodate a complete Unix system in a hard disk of relatively modest size.
+However, the principal motivation for providing compressed executable files was to accommodate a complete Unix system in a hard disk of relatively modest size.
 Compressed data was not paged out to disk under this scheme.

 Paul R. Wilson proposed compressed caching of virtual memory pages in 1990, in a paper circulated at the ACM OOPSLA/ECOOP '90 Workshop on Garbage Collection ("Some Issues and Strategies in Heap Management and Memory Hierarchies"), and appearing in ACM SIGPLAN Notices in January 1991.

 Helix Software Company pioneered virtual memory compression in 1992, filing a patent application for the process in October of that year.
 In 1994 and 1995, Helix refined the process using test-compression and secondary memory caches on video cards and other devices.
 However, Helix did not release a product incorporating virtual memory compression until July 1996 and the release of Hurricane 2.0, which used the Stac Electronics Lempel–Ziv–Stac compression algorithm and also used off-screen video RAM as a compression buffer to gain performance benefits.

 In 1995, RAM cost nearly $50 per megabyte, and Microsoft's Windows 95 listed a minimum requirement of 4 MB of RAM.
 Due to the high RAM requirement, several programs were released which claimed to use compression technology to gain “memory”.
 Most notorious was the SoftRAM program from Syncronys Softcorp.
-SoftRAM was revealed to be “placebo software” which did not include any compression technology at all.
+SoftRAM was exposed as fake because it did not perform any compression at all.
 Other products, including Hurricane and MagnaRAM, included virtual memory compression, but implemented only run-length encoding, with poor results, giving the technology a negative reputation.

 In its 8 April 1997 issue, PC Magazine published a comprehensive test of the performance enhancement claims of several software virtual memory compression tools.
 In its testing PC Magazine found a minimal (5% overall) performance improvement from the use of Hurricane, and none at all from any of the other packages.
 However the tests were run on Intel Pentium systems which had a single core and were single threaded, and thus compression directly impacted all system activity.

 In 1996, IBM began experimenting with compression, and in 2000 IBM announced its Memory eXpansion Technology (MXT).
 MXT was a stand-alone chip which acted as a CPU cache between the CPU and memory controller.
 MXT had an integrated compression engine which compressed all data heading to/from physical memory.
 Subsequent testing of the technology by Intel showed 5–20% overall system performance improvement, similar to the results obtained by PC Magazine with Hurricane.